Skip to content

 Making a Scene

-‘Keep the drama on the page,’ says Julia Cameron, author of The Artists Way.
-She means make your work dramatic, not your life.
-In drafts of my writing I see I have a series of themes and anecdotes, but not so much the stuff of drama.
-Take a recent story about my working on Dad’s … Continue reading Making a Scene
+‘Keep the drama on the page.'
+So says Julia Cameron, author of The Artists Way.
+In other words, make your writing dramatic, not your life.
+(Well, we can but try.)
+In my memoir drafts I have a series of themes and anecdotes, but not so much the stuff of drama.
+By this I mean a … Continue reading Making a Scene

 Follow WRITINGS AND MUSINGS OF MARGARET MCCAFFREY on WordPress.com